Content-Addressed Storage

 version: str # Version

-# Many-to-many with repositories
+# Many-to-many with repositories and snapshots

-repositories: List[Repository]
+repositories: list[Repository]

 Junction Table

-Packages can belong to multiple repositories:
+Content items can belong to multiple repositories:

-repository_packages (junction table)
+repository_content_items (junction table)

 └── added_at: datetime